THE MIRACULOUS HEALING GIFT TO HUMANITY

 This information is offered for its educational value only and should not be used in the diagnoses, cure, treatment or prevention of disease.
 Any attempt to diagnose or treat illness should come under the direction of your health care provider.

-Professor Dr. Heinrich Schmutterer, Wettenberg, Germany, world renowned scientist, entomologist, Neem expert and researcher, author of the book “The Neem Tree”, he is called “Father of Modern Neem,” formerly with the Institute of Phytopathology & Applied Zoology, Justus-Liebig University, Giessen, Germany, now retired, contributor to the book “Neem: A Tree For Solving Global Problems.” – His biography you can see here –
+Professor Dr. Heinrich Schmutterer, Wettenberg, Germany, world renowned scientist, entomologist, Neem expert and researcher, author of the book “The Neem Tree”, THEY call him “The father of modern Neem”, formerly with the Institute of Phytopathology & Applied Zoology, Justus-Liebig University, Giessen, Germany, now retired, contributor to the book “Neem: A Tree For Solving Global Problems.”
+Legendary Neem Persona, member of the WNO – World Neem Organisation, Mumbai, India – His biography you can see here –

 Klaus Ferlow, a well-known and highly respected master herbologist from Canada, has recently published a very remarkable new book, entitled “Neem – Natures’ Healing Gift to Humanity”.
 It is a true mine of valuable information about this unique plant, especially on the medical properties of the tree’s ingredients.
 A lot of interesting old and new knowledge of Neem has been compiled in a attractive form, allowing it easy and effective utilization.
 K. Ferlow became a fan of Neem since the extracts of this outstanding tree had cured himself from severe psoriasis.
 Hopefully, this attractive new book will find a wide distribution and at the same time facilitate the use of Neem to the benefit of mankind.

-Dr. Ramesh C. Saxena, world renowned scientist, entomologist, Neem expert and researcher, Chairman of the Neem Foundation, Bombay (Mumbai), India – Information about Dr. Ramesh C. Saxena check here –
+Dr. Ramesh C. Saxena, passed away March 2021, world renowned scientist, entomologist, Neem expert and researcher, Chairman of the Neem Foundation, Bombay (Mumbai), India, core-founding member of the WNO – World Neem Organisation, Mumbai, India.– Information about Dr. Ramesh C. Saxena check here –

 The recently published book “Neem: Nature’s Healing Gift to Humanity”, authored by Klaus Ferlow of Canada, is a milestone in itself and splendid account of the miraculous healing properties of the Neem tree.
 Azadirachta indica A. Juss (Meliaceae), for the benefit of humankind.